qpp117/LHGstore/README.md

-# Learned Hierarchical Graph Storage for Dynamic Graphs
+# LHGstore: A Learned Hierarchical Indexing for Fast Graph Updates and Analytics

 This repository contains the code and baselines for the manuscript: